Language

 I=1 V=5 X=10 L=50 C=100 D=500 M=1000

-Enter a number or Roman numeral - auto-detection handles the rest
+Just type a number or Roman numeral - auto-detection handles the direction

-Use Range mode to generate Roman numerals from 1 to any number
+Use Range mode or a preset to generate Roman numerals like 1 to 100

 Want to learn more?
 Read documentation →